Sunni Ittihad Council

-The Sunni Ittehad Council (Note: Ittehad in Urdu for "unity", from al-Ittihad in Arabic meaning "united" or "jointly") is a Pakistani political party, founded as a political alliance of Islamist and Barelvi religious parties in Pakistan, with a right-wing political position.
+The Sunni Ittihad Council (SIC) (Note: Ittihad in Urdu for "unity", from al-Ittihad in Arabic meaning "united" or "jointly") is a Pakistani political party with a right-wing political position.
+It was founded as a political alliance of several Islamist and Sunni Barelvi religious parties in Pakistan.

-SIC was formed in 2009 in its head office 3 Malik road Faisalabad and the current member parties of the Sunni Ittehad Council include the Aalmi Tanzeem Ahle Sunnat of Pir Afzal Qadri (of Gujrat) and Jamiat Ulema-e-Pakistan.
-The Jamiat Ulema-e-Pakistan (JUP) was founded by Mohammad Abdul Ghafoor Hazarvi.
-Later, it broke into many factions.

-One of the breakaway 'F' faction of Jamiat Ulema-e-Pakistan (JUP) was established by Muhammad Fazal Karim and Haji Hanif Tayyab.
-Now, this faction is working under the leadership of Sahibzada Hamid Raza.

-Another breakaway 'M' faction of Jamiat Ulema-e-Pakistan was working under Sayyid Mahfooz Shah Sahib Mashahdi (Peer of Bhikhi Sharif, Mandi Bahaudin).
-It also became part of Sunni Ittehad Council.
+The SIC was founded in early 2009 by Fazal Karim in Faisalabad with the stated aim of promoting moderate Islam and Sufism in opposition to Islamic extremism and so-called "Talibanization" efforts in parts of Pakistan.
+The SIC led campaigns voicing support for Pakistani operations against militants while also staunchly opposing NATO drone strikes in Pakistan.
+In December 2011, the SIC joined the "Protect Pakistan" organization in the aftermath of the Salala incident.
+After the death of Karim, his son Hamid Raza became chairman of the SIC in 2013.
+Raza was arrested in 2025 for alleged involvement in the May 9 riots and currently remains in prison.
+His brother and SIC vice chairman Hasan Raza currently serves as the de facto chairman.

-After the 2024 election, the winning independent candidates supported by PTI joined this party at Imran Khan's behest.
+The party maintained a relatively low-profile until the 2024 general election when it won one seat and the winning independent candidates supported by the Pakistan Tehreek-e-Insaf (PTI) joined the party at Imran Khan's behest.

-Actions
+History

-In December 2011, the Sunni Ittehad Council launched a countrywide "Difa-e-Pakistan campaign" to create public awareness against NATO attacks on Pakistan's border military posts in Mohmand Agency.
+SIC was formed in 2009 in its head office 3 Malik Road Faisalabad and the current member parties of the Sunni Ittihad Counci.
+The Sunni Ittihad Council was founded in 2009 by a number of Sunni scholars, including Fazal Karim.
+In December 2011, the SIC launched a countrywide "Difa-e-Pakistan campaign" to create public awareness against NATO attacks on Pakistan's border military posts in Mohmand Agency.
 They also decided to hold a "Condemn America Day" on the 23rd of that month.
 Those NATO attacks killed over two dozens Pakistani soldiers.

-Sunni Ittehad Council's chairman, Sahibzada Fazal Kareem, presided this decision wherein it was taken at an 'All Parties Conference' of many parties of Ahle Sunnat school of thought.
+Sunni Ittihad Council's chairman, Sahibzada Fazal Kareem, presided this decision wherein it was taken at an 'All Parties Conference' of many parties of Ahle Sunnat school of thought.

-The US government website Usaspending.gov shows that the Sunni Ittehad Council received $36,607 from Washington in 2009.
-Sunni Ittehad Council had organized anti-Taliban rallies in Pakistan in the past.
+The US government website Usaspending.gov shows that the Sunni Ittihad Council received $36,607 from Washington in 2009.
+Sunni Ittihad Council had organized anti-Taliban rallies in Pakistan in the past.
 But the council later demonstrated in support of Mumtaz Qadri who killed the liberal politician Salman Taseer for his criticism of anti-blasphemy laws in Pakistan.
 According to a Hudson Institute report, "A few days after the assassination, leading religious groups led a demonstration of over fifty thousand people in Karachi in support of the blasphemy law.
 During the rally, Qadri was lionized as a Muslim hero, while rally leaders sternly warned the crowds against mourning Taseer, whom they claimed had deviated from Islam."